decent-bet/platform-wallet/README.md

 DBET Wallet uses [electron-builder](https://github.com/electron-userland/electron-builder) to build and create installers across all operating systems.

-Make sure you run `yarn run build` and have the `build_webpack` folder in the wallet's root directory.
-Once available, simply call
+Make sure you run `yarn run build` and have the `build` folder in the wallet's root directory.
+Once available, simply call:

 - Windows `yarn dist:windows`
 - Linux `yarn dist:linux`
-- MacOs `yarn dist:windows`
+- MacOs `yarn dist:mac`
 - All `yarn dist:all`

+## **Relase**

+DBET Wallet uses GitHub releases.

+Make sure you run `yarn run build` and have the `build` folder in the wallet's root directory.
+Once available, change the package.json version and call:

+- `yarn realase`

-Installers will be created in the `dist` folder.
+A new release will be created on [releases](https://github.com/decent-bet/platform-wallet/releases).

 ## Exception Logger

-Uncaught exceptions are logged with Winston.
+Uncaught exceptions are logged with [electron-log](https://github.com/megahertz/electron-log).

 ## Environment variables

-Create a .env file and set `REACT_APP_NODE_ENV` to `development`, `staging` or `production`.
 The settings for each environment can be found in Config.ts